 Who’s it for?

 With that said, this would be a great 2nd or transitional bike if you want a versatile 2 stroke trail bike.
-That is, after you’ve learned proper riding technique so that you can safely control the extra power.
+That is after you’ve learned proper riding techniques so that you can safely control the extra power.

 - Shorter and smaller (If you’re short like me)

 - Lightweight for a 300cc enduro bike

 - Broad, smooth power